greenelab/deep-review/all-sections.md

-We are witnessing deep learning models achieving human-level performance across a number of biomedical domains, and yet do not believe that biologists and clinicians will be out of a job anytime soon.
+We are witnessing deep learning models achieving human-level performance across a number of biomedical domains, and yet do not believe that biologists and clinicians will be displaced anytime soon.
 While deep learning methods will soon be (or already are) better than scientists at specific tasks, they may not fully grasp the bigger picture.
 Machine learning algorithms, including deep neural networks, are also prone to mistakes that humans are much less likely to make, such as misclassification of adversarial examples [@1Fel6Bdb8; @UtcyntjF], a reminder that these algorithms do not understand the semantics of the objects presented.
-Despite progress in addressing some of these limitations [@AsLAb71x; @18lZK7fxH], until true and reliable artificial intelligence becomes standard in the laboratory and in the clinic, the human factor still has a critical role to play.
+Despite progress in addressing some of these limitations [@AsLAb71x; @18lZK7fxH], we expect human experts will retain their critical roles in the laboratory and clinic for the foreseeable future.
 In some cases, cooperation between human experts and deep learning algorithms can achieve better performance than either individually [@mbEp6jNr].
 Especially for sample and patient classification tasks, we expect deep learning methods to complement